richb-hanover/CeroWrtScripts/README.md

 * Script to collect troubleshooting information that helps us diagnose problems in the CeroWrt distribution.

-As of CeroWrt 3.10.44-3, these scripts are bundled into CeroWrt, so you can use them directly.

-If you are using an earlier version of firmware, you can use git to import these scripts.
-Use `opkg` or the web GUI to install the git package, then clone the repository.
-The following commands install the scripts into `/usr/lib/CeroWrtScripts`:

-    opkg update
-    opkg install git
-    cd /usr/lib
-    git clone git://github.com/richb-hanover/CeroWrtScripts.git
+These scripts are bundled into CeroWrt 3.10.44-3 and newer as the 'cerowrtscripts' package, saved in the `/usr/lib/CeroWrtScripts` directory.
+To get the newest versions, you can use `opkg update; opkg upgrade`

+If the scripts are not built into your version of CeroWrt, it is safe to put them in that CeroWrtScripts directory.

 ---
 ## betterspeedtest.sh